 - It is still less effective in terms of thermal insulation.

-- Its particles may endanger your health as they are carcinogens–although not all fiberglass insulation has these carcinogen materials.
+- Its particles may endanger your health as they are carcinogenic–although not all fiberglass insulation has these carcinogenic materials.

 Cellulose insulation